Lendra-arch/Lendra-arch/README.md

 ---

 ### 🛠️ Projects
+#### 🌍 Sarang Glatik Website *(Motorcycle Community Website)*
+A website designed for the Sarang Glatik motorcycle community to showcase events, galleries, and news.

 #### 🔥 The Luminous Path *(Coming Soon)*
 A futuristic and interactive portfolio with neon-inspired visuals, motion graphics, and immersive transitions.

-#### 🌍 Sarang Glatik Website *(Motorcycle Community Website)*
-A website designed for the Sarang Glatik motorcycle community to showcase events, galleries, and news.

-#### 🍨 Momin Aneka Es *(Business Website for Ice Drinks)*
-An online platform to promote and expand the business reach of Momin Aneka Es.

 #### 📅 Custom Calendar App *(In Development)*
 A customizable calendar app for Android with personalized themes and backgrounds.